 -Do all of this updating, construction and improvement without imposing debt on church members.

-The Thrift Mall will move to a renovated Life Enrichment Center building.
+The Thrift Mall will move to a new home, which is under discussion.

 As a frame of reference, this is a copy of the resolution that passed with more than 80% of the church membership vote on October 30th, 2022.